RASSec/Feishucat/README.md

 ## Installation

-- If you have go1.13+ compiler installed: `go build main.go`
+- If you have go1.13+ compiler installed: `go build -o feishucat  main.go`

 ## Configuration